DFHack/dfhack/README.rst

 * ``gui/rename [building]`` in 'q' mode changes the name of a building.

-  The selected building must be one of stockpile, workshop, furnace, trap or siege engine.
+  The selected building must be one of stockpile, workshop, furnace, trap, or siege engine.
+  It is also possible to rename zones from the 'i' menu.

 * ``gui/rename [unit]`` with a unit selected changes the nickname.